 Referrals may be made to the Office of Student Life (304-637-1211) by faculty, staff, parents and students if there are concerns about a student.
-Referrals may also be made to Community Care of West Virginia at 304-473-5626 by faculty, staff, parents, and students if there are concerns about a student.
 Please note that unless the student consents, information cannot be shared about the student with the person making the referral.